natesales/pathvector/README.md

 ### Installation

 bcg depends on [bird2](https://gitlab.nic.cz/labs/bird/), [GoRTR](https://github.com/cloudflare/gortr), [bgpq4](https://github.com/bgp/bgpq4), and optionally [keepalived](https://github.com/acassen/keepalived).
 Make sure the `bird` and `gortr` daemons are running and `bgpq4` is in path before running bcg.
-Releases can be downloaded from Github and from my public code repositories - see https://github.com/natesales/repo for more info.
+Releases can be downloaded from GitHub and from my public code repositories - see https://github.com/natesales/repo for more info.
 You can also build from source by cloning the repo and running `go build`.
 It's recommended to run bcg every 12 hours to update IRR prefix lists and PeeringDB prefix limits.
 Adding `0 */12 * * * /usr/local/bin/bcg` to your crontab will update the filters at 12 AM and PM.
 If you're using ZSH you might also be interested in my [birdc completion](https://github.com/natesales/zsh-bird-completions).

 #### Configuration